 Every year, reports the Center for Disease Control, nearly 48 million people become ill from foodborne contamination, including sickness caused by fresh produce.
-To avoid this, the U.S. Food and Drug Administration recommends washing produce thoroughly to ensure the produce is safe for consumption.
+To avoid this, the U.S. Food and Drug Administration recommends washing produce thoroughly to make certain the produce is safe for consumption.

 While eating fresh produce straight out of the grocery bag is tempting, I don’t think that’s a good idea.
 Commercial produce sanitation may be up to speed with excellent guidelines and good oversight, let’s just say I don’t trust the produce handling practices of consumers.
 That bunch of grapes was likely touched by many hands before it landed in my cart—unwashed hands!

 I’m simply not comfortable with just running my produce under cold water, per the FDA’s recommendations.
 If you’re with me on that, consider making your own fruit and veggie wash to loosen debris, remove pesticides, and eliminate some of the bacteria that other grocery shoppers passed on to your produce.

 While buying commercial products to do this might sound great because it’s convenient, check the ingredients.
 You’ll likely find an ironically high number of chemicals with a price tag to match.
 Mixing up your fruit and vegetable wash is cheap and ridiculously easy.
 And you’ll know exactly what’s in it.

 Fruit and Vegetable Wash